Dog Walking Tools Every Professional Needs

 One thing 10 years of pet sitting has taught me, expect the unexpected.
 Working with other peoples dogs is unpredictable.
 Having a good toolkit is a must.
-Depending on the area you service and the type of dog walking and pet sitting you do, there will be a few differences of opinion on what’s essential.
-Make sure to let us know what tools you can’t do without.
+Depending on the area you service and the type of dog walking or pet sitting you do, there will be a few differences of opinion on what’s essential.
+Make sure to let us know what dog walking tools you can’t do without.

 Carabiners aren’t just for climbing.
 They are my most important tool and very versatile.
 I use mine every day to carry my keys.
 It’s a double sided locking carabiner.
 I can take it on and off my belt without having to open the side that holds the keys.
 This is my favorite because my keys are never in danger of falling off during the key jockeying process.